Inspiring Views Around Christchurch

 The Botanic Gardens is an oasis in the city with beautiful gardens to enjoy.
 It's well worth taking a guided punting tour along the Avon River.
 Bottle Lake Forest is a great place to go horse riding, or simply take a stroll and enjoy the many marked paths.
 For a relaxing day with the kids, take a picnic to The Groynes where you can lounge under a shady tree and watch the dogs in the dog park.

 For those who like to fish, head an hour south from Christchurch.
 The Rakaia River is the best river for salmon fishing in the South Island, so make sure you visit in February or March before getting a photo with the giant fiberglass salmon in the local park.

 To view New Zealand's highest mountain, head to Mount Cook National Park.
-Located four hours from Christchurch and one of the best places to take a scenic flight over the pristine alpine environment, you’ll also find glaciers, hiking trails and many different native species of birds and plants within the park.
-Orana Wildlife Park is a “zoo with a difference”, and instead of small enclosures you’ll find the animals enjoying 80 hectares of land.
-Orana is the Maori word for place of refuge, or welcome, which is fitting as the park is a sanctuary for endangered animals.
-Located close to the airport on Mcleans Island road, the park is open from 10.00am until 5.00pm every day except Christmas day.
-Tickets are free for under-fives, $8 for children and $25 for adults.
+Located four hours from Christchurch and one of the best places to take a scenic flight over the pristine alpine environment, you will also find glaciers, hiking trails and many different native species of birds and plants within the park.